jmonlong/sveval/README.md

 Outputs a data.frame with TP, FP, TN, precision, recall and F1 for all variants and for each SV type.

-The most important parameters might be:
+Some of the most important other parameters:

 - `max.ins.dist=` maximum distance for insertions to be clustered.
 Default is 20.
 - `min.cov=` the minimum coverage to be considered a match.
 Default is 0.5